 I was there to represent the family.
-My Uncle, Colonel Mitchell Paige, won the first Congressional Medal of Honor of WWII at Guadalcanal; single handedly wiping out 2,000 attacking Japanese in a single night with his 30 caliber Brown machine gun (click here for “Tribute to a True Veteran).
+My Uncle, Colonel Mitchell Paige, won the first Congressional Medal of Honor of WWII at Guadalcanal; single handedly wiping out 2,000 attacking Japanese in one night with his 30 caliber Brown machine gun (click here for “Tribute to a True Veteran”).

 General Myatt delivered a lecture outlining the desperation and cruel arithmetic of the conflict.
 The Marines went in with virtually no intelligence and the few primitive maps they could scavenge from National Geographic Magazine against a Japanese army that until then had been undefeated.
 The US lost 7,000 men, 29 ships, and 600 aircraft.
 The Japanese lost 30,000 men, 37 ships, and many of their experienced pilots.

-Japan never recovered from the blow, and played defense from then on.
+Japan never recovered from the blow, and played defense for the rest of the war.
 It was the single most important battle of the Pacific war.
 Afterwards, the Marines were sent to Melbourne, Australia for rest, wearing rags, often barefoot, but with weapons in perfect operating condition.

 Whenever I give a strategy luncheon in that fair city, I never fail to thank my guests for the hospitality they once extended to my family.
 Today, a small case at the Melbourne Cricket Ground pays tribute to their sacrifice.

 The youngest living Guadalcanal veteran today is 87, and eight of the elderly warriors made it to the reunion.
 Got to love that Marine health care plan!
 One 95 year old flew his own plane up from Los Angeles.
 Once a Marine, always a Marine.

 I dined at a table with a van load of veterans from the California Veterans Hospital in Yountville, Napa Valley (click here if you want to, they need you).